-Bread – The Simple Morsel of Good Luck
+Bread and Good Luck – Is this Simple Morsel of Bread Good Luck?

 In a small anecdote mentioned in the Woman magazine, it was thought to be unlucky when bread and a friend are burned from Scarborough Mountains because that invokes the devil.
 From ancient times, bread has been considered something of ‘pure’, a substance that has the capability to ward off evils.
 In Hesperides Charms, it is mentioned: